KateSimpson/Open-access-data-driven-retrofit-evaluation/index.md

 ## Welcome to my new website!

-I hope to use this to encourage open discussion and collaboration towards open retrofit evaluation, where ethical and householders are empowered to share.
+I hope to use this to encourage open discussion and collaboration towards open retrofit evaluation data, where householders are empowered to share.

 [Project canvas]: (https://docs.google.com/presentation/d/1jrCcgZkHrWQwSxNHu8bHaxcBfwuXTQuWxodSIik4T9g/edit#slide=id.p)